Blendify/blender-manual/blender_docs/manual/editors/3dview/object/selecting.rst

 simply re-select it with :kbd:`Shift-RMB`.

 All other selected objects are just selected.
 You can select any number of objects.
-In order to change a property or to perform an operation on all selected objects hold :kbd:`Alt`, while confirming.
+In order to change a property or to perform an operation on all selected objects (bones, and sequencer-strips) hold :kbd:`Alt`, while confirming.